marcpage/libernet/notes.md

 Failing validation for any reason other than missing *previous* field, should have an increase in [mistaken demerit](#direct-trust) in your trust list.
 Shortcuts may be taken by using reach blocks (double, triple, etc), but use at your own [trust](#trust) risk.
 Critical validations to perform include:
-1. All prior transactions has been validated and all balances are correct.
+1. All prior transactions have been validated and all balances are correct.
 1. All identity balances are captured in the reach.
+1. All identity income, outgo, and overspend fields are correct.
 1. All pending, uncanceled transactions are in the reach.
 1. The block contains at least one transaction.
 1. For every new balance from the transactions in this block there is no more than one balance from outside this block to help increment the reach.